alex/what-happens-when/README.rst

 Opening of a socket
 -------------------
+Understanding Data Transmission: How Sockets and TCP Work

+Introduction:

+In this article, we'll delve into the intricacies of how data is transmitted from your web browser to a remote server.
+We'll explore the essential components of the process, from opening a socket to the TCP connection flow.

+Opening of a Socket:

-Once the browser receives the IP address of the destination server, it takes that and the given port number from the URL (the HTTP protocol defaults to port 80, and HTTPS to port 443), and makes a call to the system library function named ``socket`` and requests a TCP socket stream - ``AF_INET/AF_INET6`` and ``SOCK_STREAM``.
+When your browser receives the IP address of the destination server, it initiates the process of opening a socket.
+Here's how it works step by step:

+The browser extracts the destination port from the URL (typically 80 for HTTP and 443 for HTTPS) and requests a TCP socket stream using the socket system library function, specifying the address family (AF_INET or AF_INET6) and socket type (SOCK_STREAM).

-* This request is first passed to the Transport Layer where a TCP segment is crafted.
-The destination port is added to the header, and a source port is chosen from within the kernel's dynamic port range (ip_local_port_range in Linux).
+The request travels through the Transport Layer, where a TCP segment is crafted.
+This segment includes the destination port in the header, and a source port is selected from the kernel's dynamic port range (known as ip_local_port_range in Linux).

-* This segment is sent to the Network Layer, which wraps an additional IP header.
-The IP address of the destination server as well as that of the current machine is inserted to form a packet.
+At the Network Layer, an additional IP header is added, incorporating the IP addresses of both the destination server and the current machine to create a packet.

-* The packet next arrives at the Link Layer.
-A frame header is added that includes the MAC address of the machine's NIC as well as the MAC address of the gateway (local router).
-As before, if the kernel does not know the MAC address of the gateway, it must broadcast an ARP query to find it.
+The packet then moves to the Link Layer, where a frame header is appended, including the MAC address of the machine's NIC and the MAC address of the local router (gateway).
+If the router's MAC address is unknown, an ARP query is broadcasted.

-At this point the packet is ready to be transmitted through either:
+Now, the packet is ready for transmission through one of the following mediums: Ethernet, WiFi, or a cellular data network.

-* `Ethernet`_
-* `WiFi`_
-* `Cellular data network`_

-For most home or small business Internet connections the packet will pass from your computer, possibly through a local network, and then through a modem (MOdulator/DEModulator) which converts digital 1's and 0's into an analog signal suitable for transmission over telephone, cable, or wireless telephony connections.
-On the other end of the connection is another modem which converts the analog signal back into digital data to be processed by the next `network node`_ where the from and to addresses would be analyzed further.
+For most home or small business connections, the packet passes through a modem, converting digital data into an analog signal for transmission.
+On the receiving end, another modem reverses the process to retrieve digital data for further processing by the next network node.

-Most larger businesses and some newer residential connections will have fiber or direct Ethernet connections in which case the data remains digital and is passed directly to the next `network node`_ for processing.
+In larger businesses and modern residential setups with fiber or direct Ethernet connections, data remains digital and goes directly to the next network node for processing.

-Eventually, the packet will reach the router managing the local subnet.
-From there, it will continue to travel to the autonomous system's (AS) border routers, other ASes, and finally to the destination server.
-Each router along the way extracts the destination address from the IP header and routes it to the appropriate next hop.
-The time to live (TTL) field in the IP header is decremented by one for each router that passes.
-The packet will be dropped if the TTL field reaches zero or if the current router has no space in its queue (perhaps due to network congestion).
+The packet eventually reaches the router managing the local subnet, continuing its journey through autonomous system border routers, other ASes, and ultimately to the destination server.
+At each router, the destination address is extracted from the IP header and routed to the appropriate next hop.
+   The Time to Live (TTL) field in the IP header is decremented for each router, and the packet may
+    be dropped if the TTL reaches zero or if the current router's queue is congested.

+TCP Connection Flow:

-This send and receive happens multiple times following the TCP connection flow:
+The process of sending and receiving data follows the TCP connection flow:

-* Client chooses an initial sequence number (ISN) and sends the packet to the server with the SYN bit set to indicate it is setting the ISN
+The client selects an Initial Sequence Number (ISN) and sends a packet to the server with the SYN bit set to initiate the ISN setup.

-* Server receives SYN and if it's in an agreeable mood:
-   * Server chooses its own initial sequence number
-   * Server sets SYN to indicate it is choosing its ISN
+The server receives the SYN, selects its own ISN, sets SYN to indicate its choice, adds the client's ISN +1 to its ACK field, and acknowledges receipt.

-   * Server copies the (client ISN +1) to its ACK field and adds the ACK flag to indicate it is acknowledging receipt of the first packet
-* Client acknowledges the connection by sending a packet:
-   * Increases its own sequence number
+The client acknowledges the connection by sending a packet, updating its sequence number and the receiver's acknowledgment number.

-   * Increases the receiver acknowledgment number
-   * Sets ACK field
-* Data is transferred as follows:
-   * As one side sends N data bytes, it increases its SEQ by that number
+Data is transferred as each side increases its SEQ by the number of data bytes sent.
+The other side acknowledges the received packets.

-   * When the other side acknowledges receipt of that packet (or a string of packets), it sends an ACK packet with the ACK value equal to the last received sequence from the other
-* To close the connection:
-   * The closer sends a FIN packet
-   * The other sides ACKs the FIN packet and sends its own FIN
-   * The closer acknowledges the other side's FIN with an ACK
+To close the connection, one side sends a FIN packet, the other side acknowledges the FIN and sends its own FIN, and the closer acknowledges the other side's FIN with an ACK.

+Conclusion:

+Understanding the journey of data transmission from opening a socket to the TCP connection flow is fundamental in comprehending how web browsing and server communication work.
+These steps ensure that data travels seamlessly from your browser to the remote server and back.

 TLS handshake
 -------------